edemgbk/priceplanpage/README.md

 ongoing
 A Stripe Subscription Payments Using React & AWS Lambda

-the ff were used indev of project
+the ff were used in development of project

 https://stripe.com/